zpriddy/ZP-Echo-ST-Beta/README.md

 ##First Run

 At this time you will have to go to your Echo and say 'Alexa, Talk to Smart Things' (Replace Smart Things with what the Invocation Name you set).
-It should say that you are an unautherized Nest user and to check the card in your Echo App.
+It should say that you are an unauthorized user and to check the card in your Echo App.
 Open the Echo app and look at the card there.
 It should give you your Alexa ID.
 This is a 10 digit - One Time Use ID.

+You can connect to the Echo in your web browser by going to: https://echo.amazon.com

 Go to https://alexa.zpriddy.com/alexa and click on the quick links for SmartThings Alexa Auth.